 Gov. Ron DeSantis, Executive Order Number 19-31 (Charting a Course for Florida to Become Number 1 in the Nation in Workforce Education by 2030 and Ensuring Florida Students are Prepared for the Jobs of the Future).

-CURRENTLY: Florida ranked #20 in the nation post-secondary attainment (Lumina Stronger Nation Report)
+#20 in the nation post-secondary attainment (Lumina Stronger Nation Report)